 Improving Health A workplace study commissioned by the Dutch Product Board for Horticulture discovered that adding plants to office settings improved overall health and wellbeing.
 It was found that plants help reduce headaches and fatigue while there was an increase in concentration.
 If you want something more attractive, then consider a magnolia mix to add a sweet and feminine look to your desk.
 Researchers suggested that these health improvements were possibly due to improved air quality and workplace morale in a pleasant environment. --

 It's a given that plants do help raise your morale and outlook in the structured office space.
 In fact, there is a spectrum of benefits that natural or faux greenery provides in our professional lives.
 Consider adding plants to your workplace if you're needing a pick-me-up.
-You don't have to opt for big plants like a giant cycad plant or a monsteria plant.
+You don't have to opt for big plants like a monsteria plant.
 Sometimes it's the small things in life that will help improve your mood.